buchgr/bazel-remote/README.md

 ## HTTP/1.1 REST API

 Cache entries are set and retrieved by key, and there are two types of keys that can be used:
-1. Content addressed storage (CAS), where the key is the lowercase SHA256 hash of the stored value.
+1. Content addressed storage (CAS), where the key is the lowercase SHA256 hash of the entry.
    The REST API for these entries is: `/cas/<key>` or with an optional but ignored instance name:
    `/<instance>/cas/<key>`.
 2. Action cache, where the key is an arbitrary 64 character lowercase hexadecimal string.